Use the Inform Now button to provide immediate feedback on anything, good or bad, at the touch of a button.

-As part of our commitment to actively engaging with students and listening to feedback, there are a variety of feedback mechanisms available for you to use to communicate your opinions.
-Below you can read about these different mechanisms and find links to upcoming events and key feedback dates for your diary.
+As part of our commitment to actively engaging with students and listening to feedback, there are a variety of feedback channels available to you.
+Below you can read about these different methods of giving feedback, and find links to upcoming events and key feedback dates for your diary.

 Every year we host an ASK Session with University Principal George Boyne.
 This is a great opportunity to meet the Principal and ask him any questions you have.
 Previously, a range of interesting topics have been raised, from queries about the University’s different campuses abroad and future strategic plans, to matters close to the heart of many students’ including the University’s approach to sustainability and processes that impact students every day.